Executive Team

 Monica holds a Bachelor of Health Sciences in Psychiatric Nursing from Thompson Rivers University as well as a Master of Arts in Leadership and Training from Royal Roads University.
 During her over 30 years in the health care system, she has held numerous leadership roles across the continuum of care including non-profits and Health Authorities.
 Monica is known for her strong client and family advocacy and passion for improving quality and safety to the health care system.
 Monica's leadership approach is from a humility lens and seeing the strength and resilience that First Nation's people possess, as the way to change the system.

-The portfolio of the Chief Nursing Office, includes Quality, Cultural Safety & Humility, Nursing Professional Practise & Specialized Teams, Allied Health Professional Practice, Provincial Clinical Innovation, Communicable Disease Population Public Health, and Clinical Education & Professional Development.
+The portfolio of the Chief Nursing Office, includes Quality, Cultural Safety & Humility, Nursing Professional Practice & Specialized Teams, Allied Health Professional Practice, Provincial Clinical Innovation, Communicable Disease Population Public Health, and Clinical Education & Professional Development.

 Outside of her professional life, Monica enjoys being with her husband and her son as well as experiencing the outdoors on the North Shore.
 She has a passion for connecting with people and experiencing the fullness that life has to offer.